MDRCS/Redis/README.md

     The shopping cart that we’ll use is simple: it’s a HASH that maps an item ID to the quantity of that item that the customer would like to purchase.
 We’ll have the web application handle validation for item count, so we only need to update counts in the cart as they change.
 If the user wants more than 0 items, we add the item(s) to the HASH (replacing an earlier count if it existed).
 If not, we remove the entry from the hash.
 Our add_to_cart() function can be seen in this listing.

+    We now have both sessions and the shopping cart stored in Redis, which helps to reduce request size, as well as allows the performing of statistical calculations on visi- tors to our site based on what items they looked at, what items ended up in their shop- ping carts, and what items they finally purchased.
+All of this lets us build (if we want to) features similar to many other large web retailers: “People who looked at this item ended up buying this item X% of the time,” and “People who bought this item also bought these other items.”
+    This can help people to find other related items, which is ultimately good for business.
+    With both session and shopping cart cookies in Redis, we now have two major pieces for performing useful data analysis.
+Continuing on, let’s look at how we can fur- ther reduce our database and web front-end load with caching.

+    - Web page caching :

+    When producing web pages dynamically, it’s common to use a templating language to simplify page generation.
+Gone are the days when each page would be written by hand.
+Modern web pages are generated from page templates with headers, footers, side menus, toolbars, content areas, and maybe even generated JavaScript.
+    Despite being capable of dynamically generating content, the majority of pages that are served on Fake Web Retailer’s website don’t change much on a regular basis.
+Sure, some new items are added to the catalog, old items are removed, sometimes there are specials, and sometimes there are even “hot items” pages.
+    But really, only a handful of account settings, past orders, shopping cart/checkout, and similar pages have content that needs to be generated on every page load.
+    By looking at their view numbers, Fake Web Retailer has determined that 95% of the web pages that they serve change at most once per day, and don’t actually require content to be dynamically generated.
+It’s our job to stop generating 95% of pages for every load.
+By reducing the amount of time we spend generating static content, we can reduce the number of servers necessary to handle the same load, and we can serve our site faster.
+(Research has shown that reducing the time users spend waiting for pages to load increases their desire to use a site and improves how they rate the site.)
+    All of the standard Python application frameworks offer the ability to add layers that can pre- or post-process requests as they’re handled.
+These layers are typically called middleware or plugins.
+Let’s create one of these layers that calls out to our Redis caching function.
+If a web request can’t be cached, we’ll generate the page and return the con- tent.
+If a request can be cached, we’ll try to fetch and return the page from the cache; otherwise we’ll generate the page, cache the result in Redis for up to 5 minutes, and return the content.
+Our simple caching method can be seen in the next listing.